STP&A 2026 Conference

 Click on the button below or the link here to submit your proposal(s) to the 2026 STP&A conference; the button will take you to the proposal submission platform ExOrdo.
 You will need to create a login for the ExOrdo site if you do not already have one.

-Conference Awards
+Research Awards

 Individuals who wish to be considered for either Emily Mulcahy Student Research Award or the Mulcahy Emerging Scholar Award, must meet the eligibility criteria for the respective award and additional requirements for award consideration.
 Individuals who meet one of the conference award’s criteria and want to be considered for the award must express their interest to be considered for the conference award at time of submitting their eligible conference proposal within the conference submission platform ExOrdo.